-Since 2002, the number of companies with poison pills has been steadily declining and today only about 7% of Fortune 500 companies maintain a shareholder rights plan.
+The number of companies with poison pills has steadily declined in the last decade, and today less than 5% of Fortune 500 companies maintain a shareholder rights plan.
 This trend is a reaction to institutional investors and certain advisory services who are strongly opposed to poison pills that are adopted by a company's board of directors without being submitted to shareholders for their approval.
 Most large companies have concluded that the best approach is not to adopt or renew an expiring shareholder rights plan, but to wait until circumstances warrant the adoption of such a plan to address a specific threat.